-Regional climate models (RCMs) are often assumed to be more skillful compared to lower‐resolution general circulation models (GCM).
+Regional climate models (RCMs) are often assumed to be more skilful compared to lower-resolution general circulation models (GCM).
 However, RCMs are driven by input from coarser resolution GCMs, which may introduce biases.
-This study employs versions of the HadAMB3 GCM at three resolutions (>50 km) to investigate the added value of higher resolution using identically configured simulations of the preindustrial (PI), mid‐Holocene, and Last Glacial Maximum.
-The RCM shows improved PI climatology compared to the coarse‐resolution GCM and enhanced paleoanomalies in the jet stream and storm tracks.
-However, there is no apparent improvement when compared to proxy reconstructions.
-In the high‐resolution GCM, accuracy in PI climate and atmospheric anomalies are enhanced despite its intermediate resolution.
-This indicates that synoptic and mesoscale features in a RCM are influenced by its low‐resolution input, which impacts the simulated climatology.
+This study employs versions of the HadAMB3 GCM at three resolutions to investigate the added value of higher resolution (>50km) using identically configured simulations of the pre-industrial (PI), mid-Holocene, and Last Glacial Maximum (LGM).
+The RCM shows improved PI climatology compared to the coarse-resolution GCM and enhanced palaeo-anomalies in the jet stream and storm tracks.
+However there is no apparent improvement when compared to proxy reconstructions.
+In the high-resolution GCM, accuracy in PI climate and atmospheric anomalies are enhanced despite its intermediate resolution.
+This indicates that synoptic and mesoscale features in a RCM are influenced by its low-resolution input, which impacts the simulated climatology.
 This challenges the paradigm that RCMs improve the representation of climate conditions and change.